Sorry, no posts matched your criteria.

 BEAUTIFUL BRAND SPOTLIGHT

 The rhythm of a loom in Oaxaca, the pull of a needle through embroidered cloth in the southern highlands, the slow dyeing of silk for a rebozo in San Luis Potosí—these quiet acts of craftsmanship shape the world of Heirlome.
 What began as a vision to honor Mexico’s fading craft traditions has evolved into a women’s ready-to-wear clothing brand that transforms traditional embroidery, weaving, and printmaking into ready-to-wear collections designed for today.
-Partnering with a Mexican artisan for each collection, Heirlome preserves these skills passed from one generation to the next and brings them into dialogue with modern design.
+Partnering with artisans from Latin America for each collection, Heirlome preserves these skills passed from one generation to the next and brings them into dialogue with modern design.
 Each collection is a tapestry of heritage and modern tailoring, where centuries-old motifs are revived through the hands of master artisans and reinterpreted in silhouettes that feel at once timeless and contemporary.
 To wear Heirlome is to step into a narrative of memory and craft, carrying forward artistry that might otherwise be forgotten.

 Craft is the quiet language through which culture endures.

-Born of Tradition
+Heirlome: Born of Tradition

 Founded in 2022 by Stephanie Suberville and her husband, Jeffrey Axford, Heirlome is a womenswear label built on the preservation of heritage and craft.
 Suberville’s path began in 2004 when she moved to New York to study at Parsons School of Design.
 From there, she went on to hone her skills at houses like Rag & Bone and La Ligne before launching Heirlome with Axford.
 Together, they built a label rooted in durability and artistry, producing garments from materials like deadstock calf leather, Italian wools, and silks.
-While the line is largely crafted in New York City, each season Heirlome introduces an original collaboration with a Mexican artisan.
+While the line is largely crafted in New York City, each season Heirlome introduces an original collaboration with a Latin American artisan.

 Heirlome traces back to Stephanie Suberville’s childhood in Monterrey, Mexico, where her family’s love of Mexican artesanía turned everyday trips into journeys of discovery.
 Weekends often meant detours into small towns, stepping into workshops scented with wood, clay, and dye, while her parents sought out handmade pieces to add to their collection.